mauroservienti/milestone.github.io/_posts/defining-messages.md

 Serialization and its counterpart deserialization are pretty straightforward.
 We start from an object instance and get some text representation in the case of JSON.
 Through deserialization, we can reverse the process.
 From the text representation, we obtain an object instance.

 > There are plenty of serialization formats, all with pros and cons.
 They are not the topic of this article.
-Even if, sometimes, I feel they are also mass distraction weapons 🤪
+Even if, sometimes, I feel they are also weapons of mass distraction 🤪

 ## What should we use to define messages?

 When dealing with message-based systems and .NET, the problem is finding the best coding structure to define messages and later serialize and transfer them on the wire.

 Shall we define messages as regular C# classes (aka [POCO, plain old CLR objects](https://en.wikipedia.org/wiki/Plain_old_CLR_object))?
 Are interfaces better?
-Or the recently introduced records obsolete everything else, and we should rewrite our systems?
+Or do the recently introduced records obsolete everything else, and we should rewrite our systems?

 > I've witnessed people breaking friendships over those discussions.
 It's as hot as tabs vs spaces.
 It's spaces, obviously! 🤪